Binder

 # Get the resource you want to download using its identifier

-res = hs.resource(resIdentifier)
+res = hs.resource(res_identifier)

-# want to download to a particular location.
+# Pass in a file path if you want to download to a particular location

 res.download()